ThelianTech-Studios/CalradiaForge/docs/refactor/refactor_master_plan.md

 Investigate Steam Workshop path detection and Bannerlord Workshop mod discovery as a targeted safety/bugfix candidate.
 If the bug cannot be confirmed yet, keep the work documented and deferred until end-user setup details are known.
 Do not describe this issue as fixed unless implementation and verification happened.

-The Phase 3 investigation confirmed that current auto-detection checks only the Steam client library and can misclassify a valid Steam install when its Workshop directory is absent.
-It also found competing scanner-layout limitations and no checked-in fake-root fixtures.
-Implementation remains deferred: library-candidate precedence, manual-override behavior, and representative verification must be approved before changing source, and the reported end-user issue must not be described as fixed.
+The Phase 3 investigation confirmed that the former auto-detection checked only the Steam client library and could misclassify a valid Steam install when its Workshop directory was absent.
+A separately approved 2026-07-15 fix now resolves registered libraries and manifests, prefers a valid configured override and then the Bannerlord library, uses one deterministic alternate fallback, preserves Steam classification without Workshop content, and exercises representative fake-root verification.
+Broader structured scanner-result contracts remain Phase 6 work.

 ## Phase 4 - Initial Tests And Performance Benchmark Infrastructure Around Changed Risky Areas